I am an independent researcher and writer on progress, sustainability, culture, health and wellbeing.

 From Well & Good, p.
 43:

-'In the 1970s, I spent two years travelling overseas, through Africa, Western and Eastern Europe, the Soviet Union and Asia.
-Like many long-term travellers, I found that the most difficult cultural adjustment I had to make was on my return home.
+‘In the 1970s, I spent two years travelling overseas, through Africa, Western and Eastern Europe, the Soviet Union and Asia.
+Like many long-term travelers, I found that the most difficult cultural adjustment I had to make was on my return home.
 My first reaction on flying into Sydney from Bangkok was one of wonder at the orderliness and cleanliness, the abundantly stocked shops, the clear-eyed children, so healthy and carefree.
 However, my initial celebration of the material richness and comfort of the Western way of life soon gave way to a growing apprehension about its emotional harshness, social ‘distances’ and spiritual desiccation.

 In a way I hadn’t anticipated, the experience allowed me to view my native culture from the outside; and in ways I hadn’t appreciated before, I realised ours was a tough culture.
 I became acutely aware that the Western worldview is just one of many, defined and supported by myths like any other.
 We tend to see material poverty as synonymous with misery and squalor; yet only with the most abject poverty is this so.
 We see others as crippled by ignorance and cowed by superstition; we don’t see the extent to which we are, in our own ways, burdened by our rational knowledge and cowed by our lack of superstition – of spiritual beliefs.’